iccir/AudioOptimizerPlugin/README.md

 ## Usage

-Unlike the [original version](https://github.com/iccir/AudioOptimizerPlugin/releases/tag/OriginalVersion), this version doesn't hardcoded biquadratic coefficients.
+Unlike the [original version](https://github.com/iccir/AudioOptimizerPlugin/releases/tag/OriginalVersion), this version doesn't use hardcoded biquadratic coefficients.

+You will need to provide coefficient data after system boot.
+You may also change coefficients while audio is playing.

 Find the `IccirOptimizerAudioPlugin` entry for the corresponding device in the `IOService` plane, then use `IORegistryEntrySetCFProperty` to set the `BiquadsData` and `BiquadsEnabled` properties.